The reasons for employing an executive coach, or executive mentor are many. They all however relate to performance in some way.

 Context building is key – that’s what makes relationships understandable and builds them.
 Mirroring and championing success.
 Being the best self.
 Strengths building – workaround masters.

-Goal setting, communiction skills and much more.
+Goal setting, communication skills and much more.
 But hey don’t take my word for it. give it a try.

-More about EQ Tests in the UK and worldwide click here.
+More about EQ tests in the UK and worldwide go to www.artofempathy.co.uk.
 The power behind coaching leadership skills for impact and influence.